anisker/Ethblog/README.md

 # ETHBlog

-ETHBlog is a developping social network that allows users to communicate and exchange contents ensuring the freedom of speech.
+ETHBlog is a social network under development that allows users to communicate and exchange contents ensuring the freedom of speech.
 It uses Ethereum blockain for stocking the contents.

 # Installation